SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Read both `TCBn.CCMPL` and `TCBn.CCMPH`.

 **megaTinyCore note:** Only impacts users who reconfigure a Type B timer for input capture, but only cares about the low byte, not the high byte, and doesn't immediately recognize that when running into the bug that the interrupt flag isn't getting cleared and clear it manually (which is the most obvious cause and something to check first whenever sketch activity nearly hangs as soon as an interrupt is triggered, especially if it's only "nearly" hung).
 In addition to the suggested workaround of reading both bytes, you can also just manually clear the interrupt flag.
-Under typical conditions, whether you read the second byte or manually clear the flag will have the same run time - but manually clearing it will typically take 3 extra words of flash, while reading it will only take 1 or 2 extra words. `uint8_t val=TCBn.CCMP`will generate correct code.
+Under typical conditions, whether you read the second byte or manually clear the flag will have the same run time - but manually clearing it will typically take 3 extra words of flash, while reading it will only take 1 or 2 extra words. `uint8_t val=TCBn.CCMP`will generate correct code. *though you probably want to store it in a uint16 since it's probably a 16-bit value!*

-#### TCB Input Capture Frequency and Pulse-Width Measurement Mode Not Working with Prescaled
+#### TCB Input Capture Frequency and Pulse-Width Measurement Mode Not Working with Prescaled (0/1-series)
 Clock The TCB Input Capture Frequency and Pulse-Width Measurement mode may lock to Freeze state if CLKSEL in `TCB.CTRLA` is set to any other value than 0x0.